 "Unresolved" means that (a) no other relocatable object file linked into the component provides a definition, and (b) no shared object linked into the component provides a definition.

-DT_NEEDED value is the path of B (either absolute or relative).
+DT_NEEDED value is the path of Y (either

 I can think of several reasons that the loose default for

 -shared links was chosen.

 ELF supports interposition.
 Say, a shared object has an undefined symbol.
 The symbol may be provided by an arbitrary shared object or by the executable at runtime.
 By not requiring the dependencies to be fully specified, runtime can have flexibility.